 Read about how it is possible to completely avoid fines and imprisonment for having participated in a cartel.

 The Competition and Consumer Authority relies on information from outsiders to enforce the Danish Competition Act.
 If you suspect a cartel or other infringements of the competition rules, we would like to hear from you.
 You can contact us in the following ways.

 If you have any suspicions regarding cartels or other violations of the Competition Act, our Investigation and Cartels Division would like to hear from you.

 - Contact the Investigation and Cartels Division by phone +45 41 93 94 95, Monday - Friday 9 am – 3 pm

-- Write anonymously to the Investigation and Cartels Division through an encrypted connection
+- Write anonymously to the Investigation and Cartels Division

 Clicking on the link will take you to the Authority's external data processor.
 Here, you can submit your information and will have the opportunity to engage in two-way communication with us.
 If you accept the two-way communication with us, you will still be guaranteed complete anonymity, since all communication goes through our external data processor.
 You can disconnect the two-way communication at any time.

 You can also use our postal address: